Ryuzaki-MrL/OldSNES/README.md

 - Select the Textures tab then click Open.
 - Navigate to the banner folder and select banner0.bcmdl.
 - Select COMMON1 and click Import.
-- Navigate to the output folder and select COMMON1.png.
+- Navigate to the output folder, then to the game's folder, and select COMMON1.png.
 - Repeat steps 11 and 12 with COMMON1_2 and COMMON1_3, selecting COMMON1_2.png and COMMON1_3.png.
 - Save your changes then click Open again.
 - Navigate to the banner folder again, and select the banner file matching your console's region and language.